-Booklets and other documents issued by TIAA/CREF and The Vanguard Group explain in detail the investment, annuity, and benefits provisions of the Contributory Pension Plan.
-To speak with a counselor regarding specific investment or distribution options, employees may reach either vendor as follows:
+Booklets and other documents issued by TIAA explain in detail the investment, annuity, and benefits provisions of the Defined Contribution Plan.
+To speak with a counselor regarding specific investment or distribution options, employees may reach a retirement plan consultant as follows:

-When a faculty member separates from University employment, regardless of age or official University retirement status, he or she may allow the retirement accounts to stand in full or in part until a future time and continue to make deposits to the accounts, or to access all or part of the accounts through a variety of cash and/or annuity options.
+When a faculty member separates from University employment, regardless of age or official University retirement status, he or she may allow the retirement accounts to stand in full or in part until a future time or to access all or part of the accounts through a variety of cash and/or annuity options.
 If a faculty member’s participation is fully vested, the funds, including all matching contributions made by the University, remain in the account.
-If a faculty member’s participation is subject to delayed vesting and University employment is ended prior to the vesting of the University's contributions, only the faculty member’s portion of the funds remains in the account(s) with the carrier(s).
+If a faculty member’s participation is subject to delayed vesting and University employment is ended prior to the vesting of the University's contributions, only the faculty member’s portion of the funds remains in the account(s) with the carrier.

 Information pertaining to participation in these plans is available from the Benefits Department of the Office of Human Resources.